tapis-project/documentation/source/technical/systems.rst

 In addition to fine grained permissions support, Tapis also supports a higher level approach to granting access.
 This approach is known simply as *sharing*.
 The sharing API allows you to share a system with a set of users as well as share publicly with all users in a tenant.
 Sharing grants ``READ+EXECUTE`` access.

+The most common use case for sharing a system is to publicly share the system with all users in the tenant.
+This would allow any user to use the system for execution or storage when running an application.

+For more information on sharing please see :doc:`sharing`

 --------------------------
 Authentication Credentials